-If your dog lives outdoors almost exclusively during the cold winter months, you’ll want to discuss changing his diet with your veterinarian.
+If your dog lives outdoors almost exclusively during the cold winter months, you’ll want to discuss changing his or her diet with your veterinarian.
 Like us, dogs (and cats) shiver to keep a consistent body temperature.
 But shivering uses a lot of energy (calories).
-So your dog may need two to three times his normal amount of calories during cold weather.
+So your dog may need two to three times their normal amount of calories during cold weather.
 The increase in calories leads to more fat accumulation and helps compensate for the calories lost to shivering.

-It’s also important to note that an outdoor dog’s metabolism changes during cold weather, and his body will preferentially use fat rather than glucose (sugar) for energy.
+It’s also important to note that an outdoor dog’s metabolism changes during cold weather, and their body will preferentially use fat rather than glucose (sugar) for energy.
 This means your cold-weather outdoor dog may benefit from a dog food that’s higher in fat.

 It’s not only about the cold (and snow)